 In 1993 friends talked Doug into racing the World Veteran Championship.
 He didn’t want to do it.
 He was fresh off of Team Yamaha and thought that riding the Vet race would be a step down.
 He was wrong!
 Doug would go on to become the winningest World Vet rider of all time with 26 World Vet Championship titles.
 Doug thought racing the Vet class would diminish his reputation, but the reaction to his wins was phenomenal.
 Dubach couldn’t believe that he would become more popular and respected for his Vet Championships than his eight top-10 finishes in the AMA Nationals or his San Jose Supercross win.

 In 1998 Doug was largely responsible for convincing Yamaha to build the first-ever Japanese four-stroke race bike.
 The ultra-secret, but underfunded, Yamaha four-stroke project was going nowhere until the American test crew came upon it almost by accident while testing at the Japanese factory in late 1996.
 Doug did the majority of American test riding on the project, and in 1998 he took the first production YZ400 to the World Vet Championship.
 It was the production bike’s first official victory (Doug Henry was racing the works version).
 Dubach’s wins and his effortless switch from being a factory two-stroke racer to becoming a successful four-stroke racer convinced thousands of riders to take the plunge.

 Doug’s enduring legacy is the popularization of Vet racing and the development of four-stroke race bikes.
-In his spare time, Doug has been an influential Dunlop development rider, started his own performance company, whch you can reach at www.dubachracing.com or (951) 808-1114.
+In his spare time, Doug has been an influential Dunlop development rider, and started his own performance company, which you can reach at www.dubachracing.com or (951) 808-1114.
 Doug is still racing to this day.